One Graph to Track Them All: Dynamic GNNs for Single- and Multi-View Tracking: Datasets

 The dataset was collected using 25 cameras.
 Each camera setup included a Raspberry Pi 4 and a Camera Module 3 with a wide-angle lens.
 The videos were recorded at 30 FPS with a resolution of 1920x1080.
 In parallel to the video files, timestamps for each frame were recorded.
 The synchronization between cameras was achieved using the NTP protocol.
 The cameras were mounted on existing scene structures such as pillars, beams and roofs at an average height of 2.8 meters.

 \paragraph{Sequences.}

 The collection was run for two windows of 1h each.
 From each window, sequences of 20 minutes were selected and sub-sampled at 10 Hz frame rate, which resulted in 12000 synchronized frames per sequence and per camera.
-Due to faults during the acquisition campaign, one of the sequences features only 22 cameras while all the others feature 25.
+Due to faults during the acquisition campaign, one of the sequences features only 22 cameras while the other one features 25.